seancorfield/clj-new/README.md

 > Note: you can find third-party templates on Clojars using these searches [`<template-name>/clj-template`](https://clojars.org/search?q=artifact-id:clj-template), [`<template-name>/lein-template`](https://clojars.org/search?q=artifact-id:lein-template) or [`<template-name>/boot-template`](https://clojars.org/search?q=artifact-id:boot-template).

 The project name should be a qualified Clojure symbol, where the first part is typically your GitHub account name or your organization's domain reversed, e.g., `com.acme`, and the second part is the "local" name for your project (and is used as the name of the folder in which the project is created), e.g., `com.acme/my-cool-project`.
 This will create a folder called `my-cool-project` and the main namespace for the new project will be `com.acme.my-cool-project`, so the file will be `src/com/acme/my_cool_project.clj`.
+In the generated `pom.xml` file, the group ID will be `com.acme` and the artifact ID will be `my-cool-project` -- following this pattern means you are already set up for publishing to Clojars (or some other Maven-like repository).

 An alternative is to use a multi-segment project name, such as `com.acme.another-project`.
 This will create a folder called `com.acme.another-project` (compared to above, which just uses the portion after the `/`).
 The main namespace will be `com.acme.another-project` in `src/com/acme/another_project.clj`, similar to the qualified project name above.
+In the generated `pom.xml` file, the group ID will be the "stem" of the project name (`com.acme`) and the artifact ID will be the full project name (`com.acme.another-project`) -- again, you'll be set up for publishing to Clojars etc, but be aware of the difference between how dotted names and qualified names affect the generated project.

+You can, of course, modify the generated `pom.xml` file to have whatever group and artifact ID you want, if you don't like these defaults.

 #### The `app` Template